Adicionando um novo usuário

 Time Zone - well, this speaks for itself.
 Here you can set the user's time zone.
 This information will be used wherever time and date is displayed to the logged in user.

-Once you are done entering all the information above, click the Save button (the floppy disk icon in the upper-right corner).
+Once you are done entering all the information above, click the Save & Close button.

-If you have enabled the user (by setting the Block User field to No), it is now able to log in using the usename and login you have set.
+If you have enabled the user by setting the User Status field to Enabled, the user is now able to login using the username and password you have set.

-In order to disable or ban an existing user - not allowing them to login to the site - you will have to log in to the administration panel and open the User Manager from the Site menu -> User Manager.
-In the user list select the corresponding user by clicking on its name.
-In the newly opened panel, set the Block User option to Yes and press the Save button (the floppy disk icon in the upper-right corner).
+In order to disable or ban an existing user - not allowing them to log into the site - you will have to log into the Administrator and open the User Manager from the Site menu → User Manager.
+In the user list, select the corresponding user by clicking on its name.
+In the newly opened panel, set the User Status option to Blocked and press the Save & Close button.

 Please note that this method will not delete the user account but will only disable it.
-You can always re-enable it by setting the Block User option to No.
+You can always re-enable it by setting the User Status option to Enabled.

-In order to delete a user from your database, log in to he administration panel as described above and choose Site -> User Manager from the top menu.
-On the opening page, select the checkbox to the left of the user's name you would like to remove and press the Delete button in the upper-right corner.
+In order to delete a user from your database, log into the Administrator as described above and choose Site menu → User Manager from the top menu.
+On the opening page, select the checkbox to the left of the name you would like to remove and press the Delete button above.